OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function rename(srcPath, destPath, options, callback)

-**Description**:<p align="justify">Renames and moves a file accessible at srcPath in the DSU instance to the destination specified by destPath.
+**Description**: Renames and moves a file accessible at srcPath in the DSU instance to the destination specified by destPath.
 If ignoreMounts is set to “false”, both srcPath and destPath may involve external DSU objects mounted to this DSU instance.</p>
 Returns an Error err if the manifest of the DSU instance is corrupt or if the external DSU instance mounted under srcPath or destPath cannot be loaded, or if the DSU object at destPath is mounted read-only.

 | **Name** | **Type** | **Value** | **Description**                                                                              |